 After 1995 Kobe earthquake, the document "Regulatory standards for reviewing seismic design of nuclear power reactor facilities" was revised by Nuclear Safety Commission of Japan in September 2006.
 The revised Japanese standard refers to seismic PSA.
 However, seismic PSA was not officially adopted in this standard as the method was considered to be "not matured" enough.
 Instead, the standard emphasises the "residual risk" caused by the impact of an earthquake, which might exceed the design basis level, and recommends related probabilistic seismic hazard analysis (PSHA).
-In answer to that regulatory recommendation, Japanese utilities conducted updated seismic hazard analyses at their plant sites and compared the results with the design basis earthquake ground motion and in addition determined the annual frequency of exceedance for beyond design basis ground motion due to earthquake.
+In answer to that regulatory recommendation, Japanese utilities conducted updated seismic hazard analyses at their plant sites and compared the results with the design basis ground motion due to earthquake.
 More detailed seismic PSA had been under development by some utilities, but these were mostly considered to be in an experimental and trial stage prior to the accident.
 Other external hazard PSA was out of scope in Japan.